 Since commencing the contract, we have achieved a significant improvement to service level.
 Since mobilising, we have delivered 98.22% service success rate across our supply chain.
 This encompasses 104 of our partners delivering some 478,500 scheduled collections per annum.

-Before contracting with UKWSL, Marston’s PLC had also reported an average recycling rate of just 60% with all remaining waste being sent to landfill.
+Before contracting with UKWSL, Marston’s PLC had also reported an average recycling rate of just 50% with all remaining waste being sent to landfill.
 Within the first 18 months of working with UKWSL this had increased to 73% recycling with a further 26% of waste being sent for recovery.
-As a result, less than 1% of all waste arisings are presently sent to landfill and we have rolled out 100% of the changes across the UK estate.
-Further to this, we are also working to expand strategic relationships to create new bespoke bulk waste handling routes to achieve ‘real-world’ zero-waste-to-landfill by 2019.
+As a result, less than 1% of all waste arisings are presently sent to landfill and we have rolled out 100% of the changes to the UK estate.
+Further to this, we are also working to expand strategic relationships to create new bespoke bulk waste handling routes to achieve ‘real-world’ zero-waste-to-landfill in 2019.

 To date these projects have delivered a 6% reduction in the customers budget.
-This has exceeded our projections and was reached in just seven months despite savings rolling in over a staggered optimisation programme which is still ongoing.
+This has exceeded our projections and was reached in just 7 months despite savings rolling in over a staggered optimisation programme which is still ongoing.
 We achieved the year two target within 14 months and the cost saving benefit is enjoyed directly by the customer as we create sustainable efficiencies influencing waste minimisation and segregation.
 The benefit has therefore been felt by every General Manager and has fuelled further engagement ahead of our move to address more difficult wins requiring superior engagement and commitment from client staff and service users.

 Ultimately, our commitment does not stop once we achieve targets.
 UKWSL are a trusted partner to our clients and can be relied upon to exceed expectation.
 Through our innovative “Gain Share” scheme we look for continuous improvements that will deliver further cost reductions.
 Our model is aligned with our commitment to clients so that the more we save the customer, the more we can earn.
 To this end, we ensure that our agreed percentage from “Gain Share” exceeds the profits we would have earned continuing with an “as is” solution.
 This incentivisation drives forwards investment allowing us to achieve more for clients while sharing efficiencies for true mutual benefit.